-- a) No development to remove and replace the existing cladding or the external doors shall commence on site until further details have been submitted to and approved in writing by the local planning authority.
-Such details shall include: - a detailed schedule and specification of the precise brick slip and the colour of the render to be used; and - ii) detailed drawings of external door and surrounding door sets where being replaced - b) The development shall be carried out in accordance with the approved details.
+- a) No development other than removal, and preparatory works to remove, combustible cladding and other materials etc that pose a fire risk shall commence on site until further details have been submitted to and approved in writing by the local planning authority.
+Such details shall include: - i) a detailed schedule and specification of the precise brick slip and the colour of the render to be used; and

+- ii) detailed drawings of external door and surrounding door sets where being replaced - b) The development shall be carried out in accordance with the approved details.